gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ## DTLS Key Management Method Identifiers {#IANA-Protection-Solution-ID}

 IANA is requested to create a new registry called "DTLS Key Management Method".
-This registry is part of the of the Stream
+This registry is part of the Stream
 Control Transmission Protocol (SCTP) Parameters grouping.

 The purpose of this registry is to assign DTLS Key Management Method